How to Spring Clean the Garage

 Make sure to clean the trash and recycling cans outside.
 The lawn is always a good option.
 First you have to empty them, so you may need to plan this for a day or two after your garbage is picked up.

-- Pre-rinse the cans with a spray nozzle on a garden hose to get the dust out and loosen any stuck-on gunk.
+- Pre-rinse the cans with the garden hose to get out any gunk.

 - Mix some warm water with a squirt or two of dish detergent in a bucket.

 - Use a long-handled brush with your cleaning solution to reach down and clean the inside of your trashcan.